 Cancelling an insurance contract before it becomes payable (eg on the death of the policyholder) or reaches its maturity date.

 The amount of money payable to the policyholder on cancellation of an insurance policy which has an investment element.
 Surrender values depend on premiums paid and time elapsed.

 Tangible fixed asset

 Assets that physically exist such as property, plant and equipment.
-Normally shown in a company's accounts after the deduction of depreciation.
+They are presented on the balance sheet net of any depreciation charges or impairment losses.